Code-Institute-Submissions/classic-hangman/README.md

 ## How to play

 Classic hangman is very intuitive and fun game.
 In this game user will easily start a game by just typing first letter.
-If user guesses a letter thats in the word it will display in terminal on the line, if user doesn't guess a word terminal will show a head of hangman as a first sign of wrong letter guessing.
+If user guesses a letter that's in the word it will display in terminal on the line, if user doesn't guess a word terminal will show a head of hangman as a first sign of wrong letter guessing.
 At the end of the game user can choose to play again or not.

 ---